nseddon/Mapping_Earthquakes/README.md

 -  Earthquakes at least a magnitude of 4.5 in the last 7 days.
 -  Mapping of the major world Tectonic Plates.

-Each point of data (Earthquake) layered onto the map also has a binded pop-up including the following data:
+Each point of data (Earthquake) layered onto the map also has a binded pop-up to display the following data:
 -  Magnitude recorded
 -  Location of the epicenter